 DISCUSSION

 Searching for predictors of adverse pregnancy outcomes in IBD has been an important task for adequate follow-up of IBD patients before and during pregnancy.
 Although disease activity has been pointed out as the strongest predictor of adverse pregnancy outcomes in IBD 1, 2, having IBD has been shown to be a risk factor on its own, independent of disease activity 6, 21, 22.
-Based on the knowledge that IBD patients are prone to weight loss in general, we
+Based on the knowledge that IBD patients are prone to weight loss in general

-15, 16 introduced inadequate GWG as a predictor of adverse pregnancy outcomes among IBD mothers, in The Norwegian Mother and Child cohort (MoBa).
+15, 16, we introduced inadequate GWG as a predictor of adverse pregnancy outcomes among IBD mothers, in The Norwegian Mother and Child cohort (MoBa).
 Our study revealed that inadequate GWG occurred more often among IBD mothers compared to non-IBD mothers, and furthermore, modified the association between IBD and adverse pregnancy outcomes.
 Inadequate GWG appeared as a strong independent predictor of adverse pregnancy outcomes among IBD mothers.
 Although disease activity contributed to low weight gain during pregnancy, it did influence the association between inadequate GWG and adverse pregnancy outcomes.

-Our main findings were; 1: IBD mothers were more likely to gain inadequate weight during pregnancy compared to non-IBD mothers.
-2: The associations between IBD mothers and preterm birth or SGA, were modified by inadequate GWG.
-3: IBD mothers with inadequate GWG were more vulnerable to adverse pregnancy outcomes compared to non-IBD mothers with inadequate GWG.
-43: IBD mothers exposed to inadequate GWG had a several times increased risk of adverse pregnancy outcomes compared to non-exposed IBD mothers.
-5: Disease activity reduced weight gain, but did not influenced the association between inadequate GWG and adverse pregnancy outcomes.

-Like several large Scandinavian population-based studies 8, 9, we showed an association between IBD mothers and SGA babies (adjusted OR = 1.4, 95% CI: 1.00, 1.97, p = 0.045), and between preterm birth and CD mothers (adjusted OR = 1.30, 95 % CI: 1.00, 1.71, p = 0.05).
-However, when inadequate GWG was included in separate models, these associations did not maintain, which is explained by the significant higher prevalence of inadequate GWG among mothers with CD (34.3%) and UC (26.7%) compared to non-IBD (19.4%) (adjusted OR = 2.02, CI: 1.42, 2.86 and OR = 1.46, CI: 1.04, 2.05, respectively).
+Like several large Scandinavian population-based studies 8, 9, we showed an association between IBD mothers and SGA babies and between preterm birth and CD mothers However, when inadequate GWG was included in separate models, these associations did not sustain, which is explained by the significant higher prevalence of inadequate GWG among mothers with CD (34.3%) and UC (26.7%) compared to non-IBD (19.4%).

-By introducing maternal inadequate GWG as a predicting factor of adverse pregnancy outcomes in IBD, we unraveled a several-fold increased risk of adverse pregnancy outcomes in CD and UC mothers when exposed to inadequate GWG (table 4).
+By introducing maternal inadequate GWG as a predicting factor of adverse pregnancy outcomes in IBD, we unraveled a several-fold increased risk of adverse pregnancy outcomes in CD and UC mothers when exposed to inadequate GWG independent of disease activity (table 4).
 The risk of SGA was increased with a factor of 4.5 and 5.5 in exposed CD and UC mothers, respectively, compared to non-exposed CD and UC mothers.
+These results suggest that inadequate GWG might have acted as a “hidden link” between IBD mothers and adverse pregnancy outcomes in earlier investigations which have not accounted for inadequate GWG.